codinger-cutie/ladowanie-OS-2-kolaboracja/README.md

 2. write bootloader
 3. distribution of a Linux with browser on load with fullscreen on Raspberry Pi
 4. add my BshBin lang to it
-BshBin is not published for now because this lang can only make functions and draw and be converted to html
+BshBin ~~is not published for now~~ [BshBin/ByteBinUtils](https://github.com/kashumy/ByteBinUtils) because this lang can only make functions and draw and be converted to html
 6. Make more stuffs